-ASB bank is the first bank to move on cutting its home loan and saving rates in the wake of the Reserve Bank's official cash rate cut.
+All five major banks have announced cuts to home loan and savings rates in the wake of the Reserve Bank's official cash rate cut.

 The RBNZ slashed the cash rate by 50 basis points to 1 per cent today - a new record low for New Zealand's cash rate.